cycloptux/GiselleBot-Documentation/docs/source/music.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Check or change the current volume.
+Checks or changes the current volume.

+.. note:
+    This command is only available if you are alone in the voice channel or if you have "Manage Channels" permissions.

 ....